Catagzzi/currency_bird_back/README.md

-# currency_bird_back
+# Currency Bird Backend
-Currency Bird entry test backend repository.
+The backend of a platform that implements a referral system.

 ## **1) Requirements**
 To run in a local environment, it only requires **Docker** and **Docker Compose**.